grub fails to boot when too many boot environments are present

 Error 28: Selected item cannot fit into memory

-#3 Updated by Nikola M. about 2 years ago
+#3 Updated by Nikola M. over 2 years ago

 This makes illumos en large as not production ready OS.